Tour Itineraries Extensions & Excursions Registrations Form Tour Prices Contact Us

 Right in the center of the city is the famous Cairo Egyptian Museum.
 Your guides point out the most famous pieces and then there is free time to look at whatever interests you the most.
 The treasures of King Tut, the Mummy Room, statues from all time periods.

-Overnight: Luxor 5- star Hotel - Sofitel Karnak Resort , Sonesta St George or similar, or the overnight train (your choice).
+Overnight: Luxor 5- star Hotel - Sofitel Karnak Resort or the overnight train (your choice).

 Hatshepsut's Temple